1976–77 NFL playoffs: AFC: Pittsburgh Steelers 40, Baltimore Colts 14

 The Steelers, who lost four of their first five games during the season, dominated the Colts with 526 yards of total offense, while limiting Baltimore to only 170.
-Quarterback Terry Bradshaw completed 14 of 18 passes for 267 yards and three touchdowns, including a 76-yard one to Frank Lewis on the third play of the game, giving him the first perfect 158.3 passer rating in NFL playoff history.
+Quarterback Terry Bradshaw completed 14 of 18 passes for 267 yards and three touchdowns, including a 76-yard bomb to Frank Lewis on the third play of the game, giving him the first perfect 158.3 passer rating in NFL playoff history.
 Steelers running back Franco Harris racked up 132 rushing yards on 18 carries, and caught 3 passes for 24 yards, despite leaving the game with an injury early in the third quarter.
+This was the only NFL playoff game in the 1970s where one team scored as many as 40 points, and the last until 1981 (the Epic in Miami).

 Lewis' touchdown catch and a 45-yard Roy Gerela field goal gave the Steelers an early 9-0 lead.
-The Colts made it 9-7 late in the first period with Bert Jones' 17-yard touchdown pass to Roger Carr, but Theo Bell's 60-yard kickoff return set up a 32-yard drive to get the Steelers up 16-7 on Reggie Harrison's 1-yard touchdown run.
+The Colts made it 9-7 late in the first period with Bert Jones' 17-yard touchdown pass to Roger Carr, but Theo Bell's 60-yard kickoff return set up a 32-yard drive to put the Steelers up 16-7 on Reggie Harrison's 1-yard touchdown run.
 Following a punt, they blew a scoring chance when Harrison lost a fumble at the Colts 2-yard line.
 But they soon made up for it with two scores in the final minute of the half.
 After getting the ball back, Bradshaw put the Steelers ahead 23-7 with a 29-yard touchdown pass to Lynn Swann.
 Then Glen Edwards intercepted a pass from Jones and returned it 26 yards to set up a 25-yard Gerela field goal that gave Pittsburgh a 26-7 halftime lead.